 Do not justify the right margin.
 Do not submit the paper in two columns.

-Figures can be included in the manuscript in small, or low resolution, formats for review.
-When a paper is accepted, high resolution images must be provided; photographs must be at least 300 pixels per inch (ppi) at the size they are to be reproduced, while line drawings (maps, charts) must be at least 600 ppi, and preferably 900.
+Figures and tables should be included in the text, about where you expect them to occur, as well as in separate files.
+Label the separate figures and tables as Figure 1, Table 1, etc. In the text, use low resolution images.
+In the separate figures, use the higher resolution images you would expect to be published.
+Photographs must be at least 300 pixels per inch (ppi) at the size they are to be reproduced, while line drawings (maps, charts) must be at least 600 ppi, and preferably 900.

 If you include any equations more complicated than x = a + b , please use the Equation Editor.
 Put each equation on a separate line.